Winipedia/pyrig/docs/tests/autouse.md

 **Scope**: Session

 **Why**: Enforces complete test coverage at module level.
 We think it is good to call at least every function.
-This has shown during pyrigs development already that it catches a lot of things early and helps long term.
-We recognize it can be annoying, bit we believe it is worth it for real projects in the long run.
+This has shown during pyrig's development already that it catches a lot of things early and helps long term.
+We recognize it can be annoying, but we believe it is worth it for real projects in the long run.

 ---